marchah/CoinOps-LEDBlinky-Integration/README.md

 - Need to find a way to start LEDBlinky when CoinOps start
 - Need to find a way to stop LEDBlinky when CoinOps exit
 - Need to test if servostick is working
-- Move `plugins` folder outside of each Gems folder to only have one, will make maintenance easier

 ## Testing